janlelis/idiosyncratic-ruby.com/source/posts/30-regex-with-class.html.md

 ### More Properties

 The above groups are only the tip of the iceberg.
-Using the `\p{}` syntax, you can match for a lot more unicode properties, see the links below for the complete list!
+Using the `\p{}` syntax, you can match for a lot more unicode properties, see [Episode 41: Proper Unicoding](/41-proper-unicoding.html) for details!

 ## Further Reading